Anthony O'Connor (cricketer)

-Anthony Philip O'Connor (born 24 June 1980) is an English cricketer.
-O'Connor is a left-handed batsman who bowls left-arm medium pace.
+Anthony Philip O'Connor (born 24 June 1980) is an English former cricketer.
+O'Connor was a left-handed batsman who bowled left-arm medium pace.
 He was born in Bradford, Yorkshire.

-O'Connor made his debut for Shropshire in the 1991 Minor Counties Championship against Cheshire.
-O'Connor has played Minor counties cricket for Shropshire from 1999 to present, which has included 36 Minor Counties Championship appearances and 19 MCCA Knockout Trophy appearances.
+O'Connor made his debut for Shropshire in the 1999 Minor Counties Championship against Cheshire.
+O'Connor played Minor counties cricket for Shropshire from 1999 to 2010, which included 36 Minor Counties Championship appearances and 19 MCCA Knockout Trophy appearances.
 He made his List A debut against Devon in the 2001 Cheltenham & Gloucester Trophy.
 He made 5 further List A appearances, the last of which came against Hampshire in the 2005 Cheltenham & Gloucester Trophy.
 In his 6 List A matches, he took 5 wickets at an average of 39.20, with best figures of 2/27.